What's the difference between a UX designer and a graphic designer? Learn what sets these roles apart and how you can transition between them.

 As the field of UX continues to grow and evolve, some universities are taking notice and offering new programs in user experience.
 These might take various titles, like:

-If you have some experience in graphic design, there are some compelling reasons to consider shifting into UX.
+If you have some experience in graphic design, there are some compelling reasons to consider shifting to UX.
 Demand for graphic designers is projected to decline by four percent over the next decade , according to the Bureau of Labor Statistics.
 The demand for UX designers is slated to grow by eight percent—that’s much faster than average .
 UX designers also draw a larger salary on average.

 That means you can focus on building out your skills in some other areas of UX design, including: